Waterloo (1970 film): Production

+Development

 Italian producer De Laurentiis first announced the film in October 1965, saying it would be made the following year.
 John Huston was set to direct.
 With John Huston on board, De Laurentiis attempted to secure international co-production deals in Eastern Europe, but negotiations did not succeed.

 It was not until De Laurentiis began talks with the Soviets in the late 1960s, that he found the financing he was looking for.
 He reached an agreement with Mosfilm, in which final costs were more than £12 million (GBP) (equivalent to about U.S. $38.3 million in 1970), making it one of the most expensive movies made, for its time.
 The movie was one of several co-productions between Italy and Russia around this time.
 Others include The Red Tent, Sunflower and Dubrovsky (the latter was never made).
 Additional financing also came from Paramount and Columbia.

+By this point, John Huston had left the project.
+The connection also led to the involvement of Russian director Sergei Bondarchuk, whose previous work included the four-hour film War and Peace, which won the Academy Award for Best Foreign Language Film at the 1970 Academy Awards.

 Had the movie been filmed in the West, it might have cost up to three times as much.
 Mosfilm contributed more than £4 million of the costs, and nearly 17,000 soldiers of the Soviet Army, including a full brigade of Soviet cavalry, and a host of engineers and labourers to prepare the battlefield in the rolling farmland outside Uzhhorod, Ukrainian SSR.
 The Italians reportedly provided eight million pounds.

-Director and cast

-John Huston having left the project by this point, this relationship also brought the celebrated Russian director on board, Bondarchuk, fresh off his internationally celebrated production of a four-hour version of War and Peace, which won Best Foreign Film at the 1970 Oscars.
+Casting

 In December 1968, Steiger had been cast as Napoleon, and Bondarchuk visited London to talk to actors about playing the Duke of Wellington.
 "I see Wellington as a typical Englishman," said the director, adding "I see Napoleon as Tolstoy treated him."

-The cast consisted of Russian, Italian, Irish, American, Canadian and British actors, who were all required to speak their lines in English.

 Several historical characters listed in the credits do not actually appear in the film, they are said to have been in scenes cut before release.
+The English actor Robert Rietti, who had experience in doing voice-overs, did the voices for 98 individual characters in the movie.
+This included the voice-over for British actor Jack Hawkins (as General Sir Thomas Picton) who had lost his voice due to throat cancer in 1965.